 Congrats, you’re a homeowner!
 Now what?

 Homeownership is an ever-changing stage.
 It’s a lot of fun turning your house into a home, but it can be daunting, too, especially if you’re a first-time homebuyer.
 You might have questions about energy-efficiency or, down the road, refinancing.
+You may even want a more comprehensive guide that you can download and reference whenever you’d like.

 - 10 Ideas that Green Your Home — and Your Wallet